michalCapo/weblet/README.md

 weblet remove github
 ```

+## Desktop Shortcuts

+When you add a weblet, Weblet automatically creates a desktop shortcut that appears in your application launcher (GNOME, KDE, etc.).
+This allows you to:

+- Launch weblets directly from your application menu
+- Pin weblets to your dock or taskbar
+- Use keyboard shortcuts to launch weblets
+- Find weblets in your application search

+Desktop shortcuts are created in `~/.local/share/applications/` and include:
+- Application name and description
+- Website favicon (automatically downloaded)
+- Proper categorization in the Network/WebBrowser category
+- Startup notification support

+When you remove a weblet, its desktop shortcut is automatically cleaned up.

 ## Data Storage

 Weblets are stored in `~/.weblet/weblets.json`.
 The tool automatically creates this directory and file when needed.
+Favicons are cached in `~/.weblet/icons/` for desktop shortcuts.

 ## Requirements